Conviva/conviva-js-agent-tracker/README.md

   - Added support to count Tokens shared between start and end of chat.
   - Extra events can be configured via `extraEvents` array (e.g., `CONVERSATION_CLOSE_CONVERSATION`, `CONVERSATION_PARTICIPANT_CHANGED`).

-No extra configuration is required—if your application receives SSEs as an `eventstream` through Fetch, supported events will be tracked automatically.
+No extra configuration is required—if your application receives SSEs as an `eventstream` through Fetch, supported events will be tracked automatically according to your remote configuration.

 </details>